snowdj/vernonking.org/_posts/2014-01-20-adoptive-parenting.md

 title: Adoptive Parenting
 category: lessons
 tag: fbc-durham
-tagline: The following was prepared for an Adoptive Parenting class at FBC Durham.
+context: The following was prepared for an Adoptive Parenting class at FBC Durham.
 Much of the following is rooted in our experience from adopting older children through the state foster system.
 ---

 You can find printable copies of this lesson ([pdf]({{site.files}}/lessons/adoptive-parenting.pdf), [docx]({{site.files}}/lessons/adoptive-parenting.docx)) and outline ([pdf]({{site.files}}/lessons/adoptive-parenting-outline.pdf), [docx]({{site.files}}/lessons/adoptive-parenting-outline.docx)).